John Wilson (angler)

+Early and personal life

 Wilson was born in Enfield, London, where he attended the Chace Boys School.
 He fished on several local waters including the River Lea and later fished further afield.
 He had careers in hairdressing, the Merchant Navy and printing before opening his own fishing tackle shop based in Norwich in 1971.

 Wilson lived at Great Witchingham, Norfolk, where he fished on his local River Wensum and owned his own lake complex before moving to Thailand in 2013.
 After living in Thailand for five years, Wilson announced his intention to move back to the UK.

 He was appointed an MBE in the 2009 Queen's Birthday Honours.

 Wilson died in Thailand on 13 November 2018 following a stroke two days previously.
 A service in memory of Wilson took place at Norwich Cathedral on 24 May 2019.
+The Field (magazine) named him as one of the ten most influential anglers of the past 160 years.

 Published works

-Wilson was best known for his television programmes which cover coarse fishing, game fishing and sea angling.
+Wilson was best known for his television programmes throughout the 80's and 90's, which cover coarse fishing, game fishing and sea angling.
 He had fished all over the world in locations such as the River Nile, Zambezi, Fraser River system and River Ebro as well as many locations within the UK.
 Target species were varied from coarse fish such as pike, perch and carp to exotic species such as sturgeon, shark and catfish.

 Wilson's last series, John Wilson's Dream Fishing, aired in Autumn 2008 on Discovery Real Time.
-The series featured Wilson, his daughter Lisa Wilson and nephew Martin Bowler going 'dream' fishing across the world including New York State, Norway, Scotland and Wales.
+The series featured Wilson, his daughter Lisa Wilson and nephew Martin Bowler, going 'dream' fishing across the world including New York State, Norway, Scotland and Wales.

-Wilson was also an author on the subject with several published works, and wrote a column for the Sunday Express newspaper until 2009 and continued to write within the UK angling press.
+Wilson was also an author on the subject with several published works, and wrote a column for the Sunday Express newspaper until 2009, and continued to write within the UK angling press.